opensanctions/opensanctions/zavod/docs/tutorial.md

 Don't worry about the backfill bucket warning - that is not needed when developing crawlers.
 It is used in production to automatically track when data was previously seen and updated.

 The `Runner failed: Could not load entry point: crawler` error indicates that it looked for our crawler and couldn't find it.
 Adding the crawler script is the next step.

+!!! info "Dry run mode"
+    You can switch zavod to dry run during crawler development by adding the `-d` (or `--dry-run`) flag on the command line.
+A dry run will not store any of the emitted data, and disable the generation of correct timestamps, which is slow.

+    `zavod run -d datasets/eu/fsf/eu_fsf_demo.yml`

 ## Developing a crawler script